block-core/documentation/docs/coldstaking/coldstake.md

 ![](../img/coldstake/8.png)

-Click on setup coldstaking, you will see a new entry in the history
+Click on Setup coldstaking, you will see a new entry in the history

 And if you go to the Coldstaking tab you will now see hot balance in the `coldstake-wallet` and and cold balance in the `main-wallet`